ahme-dev/journalv/README.md

 ### JournalV

-Journaling app your days and dreams, being built with ~~Electron~~ Tauri and Vue.
+Journaling app for your days and dreams, being built with ~~Electron~~ Tauri and Vue.

 ![app icon](assets/jv-icon-sm.png)